Fernie area declared community COVID-19 cluster by Interior Health - BC Local News

-81 new cases have been identified in the region since January 1, while 63 are currently active.
+A total of 81 new cases have been identified in the local health area since Jan.
+1, with 63 currently active.

 “This week, contact tracing confirms new cases of COVID-19 where people are reporting higher numbers of close contacts which contributes to increased community spread and heightened concern,” said Dr. Albert De Villiers, Interior Health chief medical health officer.